 Ocean park was another beautiful beach location, with calmer ocean waves and soft, white crystalline sand.
 Beware of parking issues in these locations however, street parking is harder to come by and can pose a threat of frustration, but once it is found, the bliss of being on the beach will wash away any irritation.

 Historic San Juan is a beautiful old town to explore while you’re in Puerto Rico.
-Check out the fort and little shops in the historic districts, and if you’re in the market for a new purse – check out the Coach store!
+Check out the fort and little shops in the historic districts.
+Wander the streets and admire the colonial architecture and stunning colors of the buildings and churches.
+If you’re in the market for a new purse – check out the Coach store!
 We got some incredible bargains here, they have some great deals on nice Coach bags and wallets.

 Located in the San Juan Hotel, Brava is a swanky and enticing nightclub, one of the best on the entire island, and is an amazing place to spend a night drinking and dancing.
 The cover charge for individuals not staying in the hotel is $20, free if you’re a guest of the hotel.
 The San Juan Hotel is one of the most beautiful establishments I have ever been in.

 The hotel boasts live music and other scores of entertainment, including a casino.
 Definitely a great place to check out if you want to get your party on and make great memories (or not remember anything at all) Also – their bar in the main lobby boasts the best mojitos I have ever had in my entire life.
 While they are more expensive than you’d find other places, well worth the money.

 FunCat Catamaran Tours in Puerto Rico